 If you're one of the many homeowners staring down a renovation, you're just in time to get ahead of the styles — both classic and trendy — that are taking hold as we head toward 2023.
 (And, if you intend to sell once the market picks back up again, you might also want to take a look at the styles falling out of favor with buyers.
 Sorry, modern farmhouse).

-Before you pick up your paintbrush, here are ten interior design trends that are gaining traction.
+Before you pick up your paintbrush, here are 10 interior design trends gaining traction.

 "Biophilic" or nature-inspired design incorporates materials, colors, and art that occur in nature.
 Its popularity has grown in recent years as people continue to favor a more sustainable, eco-conscious way of living.